happypeter/githome/wiki.md

   - leach field
     - the idea is keep the dirt away from the gravels https://youtu.be/SjZ95sGaD-k?t=485
     - a filter is a MUST if you want a leach filed rather than a drywell https://youtu.be/Qbf6r3CL8Fg?t=449
+    - maybe I should build concrete pipe connect to the leach field covered with slab, then I don't need to worry about dirt/waste plug the tiny holes on leach field pipes
     - use lots of gravels https://youtu.be/bBhLlkhaWY4?t=467
     - cover the gravels with cloth on the top https://youtu.be/LN4-ZcDuSUs?t=573
   - build with bricks https://www.bilibili.com/video/BV13t4y1Q7pW